guisehn/elixir-text-based-fps/README.md

 # elixir-text-based-fps

-Online multiplayer text-based FPS game made by [Guilherme Sehn](http://www.guisehn.com/) using Elixir + Phoenix.
+Online multiplayer text-based FPS game using Elixir + Phoenix.
 The game is live at [elixir-text-based-fps.herokuapp.com](https://elixir-text-based-fps.herokuapp.com/)

 ![Screenshot of the game](misc/screenshot.png)